microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

 4. Follow the instructions in the notebook and return to the next step after you have completed the notebook.

+   - Press the **Run cells** button
+   - Select the Big Data SQL Connection, select **Connect**
+   - The cells will execute, review the results

-   > You may get an error when executing the first cell, if so, change the kernal to `SQL`, then change it back to `PySpark`
+   > **Note** If you get an error, switch the kernel to something else then reset back to **PySpark**

-   > Additionally, there may be a kernel error pertaining to there not being a valid SQL connection when you open the notebook.
-If this happens, close the notebook and Azure Data Studio, then re-launch, reconnect, then re-open the notebook.

 ### Task 2: Score and save data as an external table

-1. In Azure Data Studio, under Servers, expand your connected cluster, `Data Services`, `HDFS`, `data`.

-2. Right-click the `data` folder and select `Refresh` to see the newly created folder.
+1. Once the notebook has completed execution, under the `HDFS` folder, right-click the `data` folder and select `Refresh` to see the newly created folder.

     ![Refresh data](media/ads-refresh-data.png 'Refresh data')

-3. You should see `battery-life.csv` as a folder, expand it and then right-click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.
+2. You should see `battery-life.csv` as a folder, expand it and then right-click on the CSV file whose name starts with `part-00000-` and select `Create External Table From CSV Files`.

     ![Create External Table](media/ads-battery-create-external-menu.png 'Create External Table')

-4. In Step 1 of the wizard, select the `sales` database and for the `Name for new external table` field provide **battery-life-predictions**.
-Select **Next**.
+3. In Step 1 of the wizard, select the `sales` database and for the `Name for new external table` field provide **battery-life-predictions**.
+4. Select **Next**.

     ![Step 1 of the wizard is displayed.](media/ads-predictions-csv-wizard-step1.png 'Step 1')